zuozhenggh/learning-library/security-library/database/data-safe/prepare-environment/prepare-environment.md

 Provision an Autonomous Transaction Processing (ATP) database to use with Oracle Data Safe.

 > **Note**: If you plan to use an existing ATP database in your own tenancy, or you are using the LiveLabs or Luna environment, you can skip this step.
-In the LiveLabs and Luna tenancies, you are provided an ATP database.
+In the LiveLabs and Luna environments, you are provided an ATP database.

 1. From the navigation menu in the Oracle Cloud Infrastructure Console, select **Oracle Database**, and then **Autonomous Transaction Processing**.